 So what can you do to make your HVAC system more energy efficient?

 -Install a smart thermostat: A smart thermostat may help save you up to 30% on your monthly bill.

--Make sure your HVAC system is properly maintained: Preventive maintenance can increase the efficiency of your system by up to 15%.
+-Make sure your HVAC system is properly maintained: a preventive hvac tune-up can increase the efficiency of your system by up to 15%.

 -Check on the insulation levels in your attic: Proper insulation in your attic can help lower the amount of heat that escapes from your home, which means your HVAC system won't need to work as hard to keep your home comfortable.
 According to the EPA, well insulated attics can save you an average of 15% on your energy bill.

 -And finally, don't forget to change your air filter: A dirty air filter can make your HVAC system work up to 15% harder.
 This means it's using more energy and costing you more money.

 How much money can you save by upgrading to a new system?